Adams Morgan

-Reed-Cooke is a sub-neighborhood of Adams Morgan, consisting of the easternmost area between Columbia Road and Florida avenue.
+Adams Morgan (sometimes abbreviated as AdMo) is a neighborhood in Washington, D.C., located in the city’s Northwest quadrant.
+Adams Morgan is noted as a historic hub for counterculture and as an arts district.
+It is also known for its popular entertainment district and culinary scene, centered on both 18th Street and Columbia Road.

+In the 21st century, Adams Morgan has been a focus of urban redevelopment and become one of Washington's most gentrifying neighborhoods.
+Notable local businesses include the famed live music club Madam's Organ Blues Bar and the Michelin-starred restaurant Tail Up Goat, among others.
+Adams Morgan has also become one of the hubs of LGBTQ culture in Washington, D.C.

 History

-Before the colony of Maryland was established in 1632, what is now Washington, D.C. was home to the Nacotchtank Native American tribal group, a branch of the Piscataway people.

-When the District of Columbia was created in 1791, Robert Peter and Anthony Holmead, two prominent colonial-era landowners, held the land comprising Adams Morgan.
+When the District of Columbia was created in 1791, Robert Peter and Anthony Holmead, two prominent colonial-era landowners, held the land comprising modern-day Adams Morgan.
 At that time, these local tracts were north of the original planned City of Washington, and were either undeveloped or only lightly farmed.
 As the population of D.C. expanded, this land was divided into several estates purchased by wealthy residents, including Meridian Hill, Cliffbourne, Holt House, Oak Lawn, Henderson Castle, a part of Kalorama, and the horse farm of William Thornton.

 After the American Civil War, these estates were subdivided and the area slowly grew.
 Once the city's overall-layout plans were finalized in the 1890s, these various subdivisions, using modern construction techniques, developed more rapidly, and the area of Adams Morgan then grew into several attractive and largely upper- and middle-class neighborhoods.

 In the early 20th century, the area was home to a range of people, from the very wealthy living along 16th Street, to white-collar professionals in Lanier Heights, to blue-collar residents east of 18th Street NW.

 After World War II and Brown v.
 Board of Education, racial desegregation began.
-When D.C. was formally desegregated, some whites abruptly left the area, other whites stayed and worked to integrate the neighborhood, and some African Americans and Hispanics moved into the area.
+When D.C. was formally desegregated, some white people abruptly left the area, others stayed and worked to integrate the neighborhood, and some African American and Hispanic people moved into the area.
 With cheaper housing, the area also became home to some artists and social activists.

 In 1948, Charles Lazarus founded Toys "R" Us in Adams Morgan.